 In our testing, how Dell pairs a noteworthy viewing experience with the added functionality of its built-in connectivity hub sets this monitor apart from the competition.

 Connecting to external drives, your LAN and charging portable devices through a single cable connection is the next level in desk space organization and workflow optimization.
-The U2723QE offers a fast and easy way to connect your peripheral equipment without making multiple connections to your computer or needing to purchase an external hub.
+The U2723QE offers a fast and easy way to connect your peripheral equipment without making multiple connections to your computer or needing even the best laptop docking stations.

 The Dell U2723QE is a streamlined, flexible, powerful monitor designed to tackle a range of tasks.